ricoswabii/ricoswabii.github.io/index.md

 ## *~whoami*

+> < >
-> <>I’m a cybersecurity enthusiast eager to learn and adapt.
+>I’m a cybersecurity enthusiast eager to learn and adapt.
 Passionate about tech and always up for new challenges.
->I thrive on solving complex problems and continuously growing my skills.
+> I thrive on solving complex problems and continuously growing my skills.
-> </>.
+> </>

 ### Header 3